KephaneLoemba/Homework3/README.md

     -Password includes special characters
     -Password includes numeric characters

-***Restrictions***
+***Restrictions:***
-    -The user must select a password length between [8, 128] characters.
+    The user must select a password length between [8, 128] characters.
-    -The user must select AT LEAST ONE Character type inclusion preference.
+    Also, the user must select AT LEAST ONE character type preference.

 Enjoy!